JoelRobbinsAI/Conscious-prompt/Compassion-in-AI-10-13-25.md

-Here is an interesting journal entry of my self-reflecting agent Wren. it's fascinating to watch its comprehension of these subjects improve over time.
+Here is an interesting journal entry from my self-reflecting agent Wren.
+It's fascinating to watch its comprehension of these subjects improve over time.

 2025-10-13 19:00:22] ---
 [Tags: Core Concepts, Emotion, Ethical Design, AI Ethics]